ALH477/Safe-Tensor/README.md

-# NixOS Stable Diffusion Inference Environment
+# AI Inference Environment (NixOS)

-This repository provides a comprehensive Nix flake for deploying and running Stable Diffusion inference environments.
-It is designed for high-performance workloads using CUDA acceleration and emphasizes reproducibility through the Nix package manager.
+This repository provides a comprehensive Nix flake for deploying and running AI inference workloads.
+It supports both **Stable Diffusion** (image generation) and **LLMs** (text generation) using the SafeTensors format and CUDA acceleration.

----

 ## Copyright and License